Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting

 Angular momentum need not be the sole mechanism for wind extrusion but its existence establishes that wind extrusion is a common phenomena, and thus our model is not adding in some effect that doesn't naturally take place.
 Measurements of "Real world" windmills show varied wind velocity just outside the radius of the blades; while the origin may be aerodynamic effects, the physical mechanism of extrusion doesn't matter to the model.

-There are a fair number of publications claiming to disprove Betz law that clearly contain errors (and we hope we are not joining that group.)
-Among these is an derivation for the actuator disc model that haphazardly experiments with holding varied parts of the integrand constant while integrating over the wind expansion zones rather than the actuator disc where the energy is actually harvested, and after using an indefinite integral rather than the boundary condition limits, the resulting laws have a constant power factor without any dependence on the output velocity.
-They find constant power factors equal to 1 or 2/3 depending which terms on the integrand were fixed.
-One of their constant factors, 2/3, crosses our non-constant power factor curve at the point $v_{out}=0$.
-As there is superficial, albeit accidental, similarity we cite that work for completeness.\citep{"sen_2013"}
+There are varied publications claiming to disprove Betz law that contain apparent errors, (and oh how we hope we are not joining that group.)
+Among these is a derivation for the actuator disc model that erroneously explored varied ways to integrate over parts of the iso-energetic Bernoulli wind expansion outside the harvester rather than over the actuator disc where the power is actually harvested.
+Using an indefinite integral rather than the actual boundary conditions resulted in several possible power factors lacking dependence on the output velocity, including 100\% and 67\% efficiency.
+None-the-less, reverse engineering these logic mistakes proved instructive when debugging our own numerical simulations.\citep{"sen_2013"}

-As a matter of peripheral interest we note that autopsies of bats found under windmills show death by decompression rather than blade strikes.\citep{bats} The region of negative pressure, at the outlet expands to far larger than the diameter of the blades, but, unlike the blades themselves, may be invisible to sight or sonar.
-We note that optimizing towards Betz law maximizes this negative pressure zone, while optimizing towards the CEMS model strives for zero pressure drop at the outlet and less expansion beyond the blades.
-This suggests bat-friendly windmills may not have to sacrifice performance.